ccicconetti/kafka-hdd/README.md

 # kafka-hdd

-Experiments with Hierarchical Data Distribution with Kafka
+Experiments with Hierarchical Data Distribution with [Kafka](https://kafka.apache.org/)

+## Setup

+Ideally, the experiments are executed on two hosts:

+- host1 runs the Kafka cluster
+- host2 runs the client

+XXX

 ## Requirements

-XXX
+1. XXX

+export KAFKA_DIR=$PWD/kafka_2.13-3.4.0
+export REMOTEHOST=magneto-10g

 You can verify that all the requirements are met with: